jochenklar/backup/README.md

-This script simplifies backups of directories using rdiff-backup.
-It is also able to trigger database dumps for mysql and postgres.
+This script simplifies backups of directories using rsync.
+Thats it.

-(c) Jochen S. Klar, September 2013
+(c) Jochen S. Klar, September 2013-2016